sosktv/Esp32/CLEAN/i2s_exam/2device_i2s/i2s_master_send/README.md

     * Hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.
     * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

-For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.